-Antennas, Cable, and Satellite System Overview
+Antennas and Cable Overview

-This article provides an overview of the antenna, cable, and satellite system in the coach.
+This article provides an overview of the antenna and cable system in the coach.
 Your unit may be equipped with an exterior antenna jack and interior antenna jacks or wiring at each television location.
 Depending on your coach year, model, and options, several antennas have been used.